fylein/img-purge/README.md

 You can install img-purge globally using npm: npm i -g purge-unused-images

 ## Usage
-To use img-purge, simply run the img-purge command in your terminal: img-purge
+To use img-purge, simply run the img-purge command in your terminal: npx img-purge (imagetype) Ex: npx img-purge png